Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 When Small Cracks Become Chasms:

-• Resentment rarely enters a relationship with dramatic flair.
-It arrives quietly—through habits left unexamined, conversations avoided, and emotional needs deferred.
-Bit by bit (kotso kotso), partners accumulate frustrations.
-Over time, these patterns can become a kind of shared toxicity, as if both people are drinking from the same poisoned well.
+• Resentment usually slips quietly into a relationship, not with a big scene.
+It grows through unnoticed habits, avoided conversations, and unmet emotional needs.
+Little by little (kotso kotso), frustrations build up.
+Over time, these patterns can create a mutual feeling of toxicity, as if both partners are drinking from the same poisoned well.

 The “Poverty of Satisfaction”: When Nothing Ever Feels Like Enough